Phil Murphy - Governor of New Jersey

 Sheila Oliver - Lieutenant Governor of New Jersey

-Sheila Oliver has served in the NJ General Assembly since 2004, where she has represented the 34th Legislative District.
-She has served as Speaker of the NJ General Assembly from 2010 - 2014, making her only the 2nd woman to serve as Speaker.
+When Sheila Oliver was sworn into office in 2018, she became the first woman of color to serve in an elected office held statewide.
+In 2004 Ms Oliver began serving in the NJ General Assembly where she has represented the 34th Legislative District.
+She served as Speaker of the NJ General Assembly from 2010 - 2014, making her only the 2nd woman to serve as Speaker.
+Ms. Oliver previously held office as an Essex County Freeholder and served a member of the East Orange Board of Education and as an Assistant County Administrator for Essex County.

 Robert Menendez - U.S. Senator